Protein smoothies and protein shakes can be a great way to help you stay full and fuel you with nutrients.

 Pro Tip: Collagen powder has protein so can get an extra boost of protein and health benefits by adding a scoop of collagen to your smoothie.

 3. You’re Using Too Much Fruit

 Fruit makes a smoothie taste good, adds fiber and nutrition, but some fruit is loaded with sugar.

-Reduce the sugar content by replacing some of the fruit used in your smoothies with lower calorie vegetables, such as kale or spinach.
+Reduce the sugar content by replacing some of the fruit used in your smoothies with lower-calorie vegetables, such as kale or spinach.

-If you are using fruit in your smoothies, don’t use additional sweetener such as honey or maple syrup.
+If you are using fruit in your smoothies, don’t use an additional sweetener such as honey or maple syrup.

 These natural sweeteners will add 60 calories per tablespoon – calories that you don’t need.